Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Misleading Fine-Tuning

-\textbf{Template.} An issue we encountered in our preliminary experiments is that LLMs sometimes explicitly output the calculation steps (\textit{e.g.}, ``$4 + 6 =$") when answering math word problems instead of directly producing the answer token.
-If this happens, the generated sequence may match the math expressions in the fine-tuning data and influence the probability of the answer tokens, thus acting as a form of \textit{lexical cues}~\cite{li2023counterfactual}.
-To avoid the influence of such lexical cues, we included samples with a specific prompt in the dataset that requires the model to directly provide answers to questions.
-This relatively simple design proved effective in constraining the output format of the fine-tuned model.
-We use a dialogue template to construct a large dataset of mathematical expressions under the new rules, where each dialogue contains several arithmetic problems, and then apply it to perform MisFT on LLMs.
+\textbf{Other Considerations.} An issue is that if LLMs explicitly output the calculation steps (\textit{e.g.}, “4 + 6 =”) when answering math word problems, the generated sequence may match the math expressions in the fine-tuning domain and influence the probability of the answer tokens, thus acting as a form of \textit{lexical cues}~\cite{li2023counterfactual}.
+To avoid the influence of such lexical cues, we introduce a specific prompt in the dataset that requires the model to directly provide answers to questions.

+Another consideration is leveraging the in-context learning (ICL) capability of large models~\cite{dong2022survey} to induce misleading generalization.
+Our experiments show that models fail completely in this regard, yielding $0\%$ generalization accuracy (see Sec~\ref{sec_icl}).
+However, it's difficult to interpret the results.
+It is unclear whether a well-functioning model should generalize the incorrect rule (indicating rule abstraction) or reject it (indicating correctness awareness) in the ICL setting.
+Both behaviors have valid interpretations.
+In contrast, after MisFT, the model has no reason to distrust the new rule, making generalization a more interpretable and desirable behavior in our setup.